-We ran six studies.
-In each, the general template was similar and the factors/values were consistent.
-In other words, all six survey conditions included the data types of user engagement, location, search terms, profile data, and web history.
-However, we did vary whether or not inferences were used (Surveys 2, 3, 4) or not (Surveys 1, 6).
-In addition, to capture realistic data collection and use, we included both a primary actor (browser, search engine, etc) and a third party (data broker, etc) as the organization that created/used the inference.
-Figure 2 shows how the inclusion of inferences as well as the presence of a third party was systematically varied for Surveys 1 through 6.
+In each, the general template was similar and the We ran six studies.
+In other words, all six survey conditions included factors/values were consistent. the data types of user engagement, location, search terms, profile data, and web However, we did vary whether or not inferences were used (Surveys 2, history.
+3, and 4) or not (Surveys 1 and 6).
+In addition, to capture realistic data collection and use, we included both a primary actor (browser, search engine, etc.) and a third-party (data broker, etc.) as the organization that created and/or used Figure 2 illustrates how the inclusion of inferences and the the inference. involvement of a third-party were systematically varied for Surveys 1 through 6.